dwightjack/grunt-nodemailer/README.md

 #### E-mail delivery with Gmail SMTP server

-This configurations uses Gmail's SMTP service as a transport.
+This configurations uses Gmail's SMTP service as transport.

 By running the `nodemailer:external` task HTML body will be overridden.